 Answer: An adult may be held up to 72 hours for an involuntary examination.
 However the examination period for a minor, anyone 17 or younger, is 12 hours.
-Specifically the examination “shall be initiated within 12 hours after the patient’s arrival at the facility.”
+Specifically the examination for a child “shall be initiated within 12 hours after the patient’s arrival at the facility.”

-If the examination period for an adult or a minor ends on a weekend or a holiday than no later than the next working day one of the following actions must be taken:
+If the examination period for an adult or a minor has ended then one of the following actions must be taken:

 - The patient shall be released, unless he or she is charged with a crime, in which case the patient shall be returned to the custody of a law enforcement officer;